Follow either of the buttons below to start your assessment for one of our other pill products.

 Can I take Micronor while breastfeeding?

 Due to its low hormone levels, Micronor can be taken by breastfeeding women.
 Oestrogen-free pills are also often recommended to women who smoke, are obese or are otherwise at risk of thrombosis (blood clots).
 Please note that our service is for repeat prescriptions only.
-If you have never taken Micronor before, please speak to a GP in your local area.

 A very common side effect of Micronor is bleeding and spotting between periods.
 More than one in ten women experience this side effect during treatment with Micronor.